 Q13.
 How do I repay my home loan?

 There are different ways to pay off your loan such as issuing post-dated cheques for the tenure of the home loan, getting the amount deducted automatically from your salary or by issuing standard instructions to the lender for ECS (Electronic Clearing System) wherein the EMI is automatically deducted from your bank every month.

 Q14.
 Should I apply for a home loan with a public or private bank?

 Before zeroing in on a home loan, it is best to compare the various interest rates that would be applicable to you.
 When you apply for a home loan through Paisabazaar, you get the opportunity to apply for a home loan through both private and public-sector banks.
-Also take into account, the fact that banks charge various processing and other related fees when you apply for a home loan and you should also consider these, when applying for a home loan.
+Also, take into account, the fact that banks charge various processing and other related fees when you apply for a home loan and you should also consider these when applying for a home loan.

 Q15.
 Is prepayment of home loan allowed?

 Yes, one can repay the loan amount before completion of the scheduled loan tenure by making a lump sum payment towards paying off the loan.
-In such cases, the bank may decide to apply some penalties in the range 2-3% of the principal amount outstanding.
+In such cases, the bank may decide to apply some penalties in the range of 2-3% of the principal amount outstanding.
 Some banks and NMFC (non-banking financial companies) do not charge any penalty on making prepayment of a home loan.

 Q16.
 What are the key charges associated with a home loan process?

 - Processing Fee- When applying for a loan, a fee is paid to the lender known as processing fee.
 The amount paid could be either a percentage of the loan amount or a fixed amount that is paid in lieu of carrying out the loan sanction formalities.